nyunAI/nyunzero-cli/README.md

 - `OPTIONS`:
   - `--overwrite`, `-o`: Overwrite the existing workspace spec if it already exists.
   - `--extensions`, `-e`: Specify the extensions to install.
 Defaults to installing all available extensions.
 Available extensions are:
-    - `vision`: For vision-related tasks (e.g., object detection, image classification).
+    - `kompress-vision`: For vision-related tasks (e.g., object detection, image classification), using Nyun Kompress.
-    - `text-generation`: For text generation tasks (e.g., language modeling, translation).
+    - `kompress-text-generation`: For text generation tasks using Nyun Kompress.
     - `adapt`: For the Adapt framework, which supports various tasks like detection, segmentation, and text generation.
     - `all`: Install all available extensions.
     - `none`: Don't install any extension.